Polytropic equation of state and primordial quantum fluctuations: Conclusions

 \textbf{Acknowledgments}

 This work has received partial financial supporting from CNPq (Brazil) and CAPES (Brazil).
 We would like to express our gratitude to T. Battefeld and C.G.F.
 Silva for the helpful suggestions and for a careful reading of the manuscript.
+We are grateful to the referee for his useful comments.
 R.C.
 Freitas thanks to the Institute for Astrophysics of the G\"ottingen University (Germany) for the kind hospitality during the time this paper was completed.